-A common misconception in divorcing couples is "if agreements were possible, we would have already settled the case".
+A common misconception in divorcing couples is thinking, "if agreements were possible, we would have already settled the case".

 Actually, with Collaborative Divorce or even mediation, people learn that even difficult issues can be resolved with some effort.
 Here are three reasons why that is the case: